-Newborn care: Includes the provision of benefits for a newborn child of an enrollee for a period of 31 days following birth.
+Newborn care: A baby born to a CHIP enrollee is automatically eligible for Medical Assistance or CHIP beginning with their date of birth.
+A new application is not required.
+Contact DHS immediately after the child is born to report the change in circumstance and have the newborn added and determined eligible for either Medical Assistance or CHIP.
 Includes routine nursery care, prematurity services, preventive/well-child healthcare services, newborn hearing screens, and coverage for injury or sickness including the necessary care and treatment of medically diagnosed congenital defects and birth abnormalities.

 Maternity home healthcare visit: Enrollees are covered for at least one maternity home healthcare visit provided at their home when the CHIP enrollee is released prior to: 48 hours of inpatient care following a normal vaginal delivery or 96 hours of inpatient care following a cesarean delivery, or in the case of a newborn, in consultation with the mother of the newborn's authorized representative.
 Home healthcare visits include but are not limited to parent education, assistance and training in breastfeeding and bottle feeding; infant screening and clinical tests; and the performance of any necessary maternal and neonatal physical assessments.
-A licensed healthcare visit.
+A licensed healthcare provider whose scope of practice includes postpartum care must make such home healthcare visit.
 At the mother's sole discretion, the home healthcare visit may occur at the facility of the provider.
 Home healthcare visits following an inpatient stay for maternity services are not subject to copayments, deductibles or coinsurance.

 Family planning services: Includes but is not limited to birth control pills, injectable contraceptives, transdermal (patches) and insertions and implantation of contraceptive devices approved by the Federal Food and Drug Administration, voluntary male and female sterilization, artificial insemination and counseling.
 Abortifacient drugs are not covered.
-There are no copays when services are provided by a network provider.
+There are no copayments when services are provided by a network provider.